 B-2.2 Titrimetric Method

-Weigh 1.500 g of the material, previously dried in a vacuum desiccator over concentrated sulphuric acid for 24 hours.
-Dissolve in about 25 ml of ethanol, weigh 1.500 g of the material, previously dried in a vacuum desiccator over concentrated sulphuric acid for 24 hours.
+Weigh 1.500 g of the material previously dried in a vacuum desiccator over concentrated sulphuric acid for 24 h.
+Dissolve in about 25 ml of ethanol, weigh 1.500 g of the material previously dried in a vacuum desiccator over concentrated sulphuric acid for 24 h.
 Dissolve in about 25 ml of ethanol, titrate with 1 N sodium hydroxide using phenolphthalein as indicator.

+2.3 Calculation

-Calculation : 1 ml of 1 N sodium hydroxide = 0.112 1 g of sorbic acid.
+1 ml of 1 N sodium hydroxide = 0.112 1 g of sorbic acid.

 ANNEX C